Soprano Rachel Mikol is a passionate performer on a wide variety of musical stages.

 vocals for country artists Ashley McBryde and John Osborne on

-Mikol is currently a member of and frequent soloist with the Fifth Avenue Presbyterian Church Chamber Choir, a select vocal ensemble of New York's finest professional singers.
-She was recently heard as the soloist in Aaron Copland’s "In the Beginning."
+Rachel is a member of the all-professional Fifth Avenue Presbyterian Church Chamber Choir and this past fall was the featured soloist in Aaron Copland’s In the Beginning.

 She also enjoys singing regularly with the Bard Festival Chorale for both its